January 16–19, 2020

 - What should I bring with me?

-Note: Rolling luggage/handcarts, personal music instruments and any instrument accessories are prohibited at The NAMM Show.
-Bag check is available at the hotels, but not in the ACC.
+Note: Rolling luggage/handcarts, personal music instruments and instrument accessories are prohibited at The NAMM Show.
+Bag check is available at some hotels, but not in the ACC.

 - Can I purchase 'demo' instruments from exhibitors?